-Ecological objective Important flow regime characteristics 13 NF9: Increase the prevalence and/or expand the population of key moderate to long-lived flow pulse specialists native fish species into new areas (within historical range) (Silver perch) Flow requirements of riverine specialists are outlined for NF4.
-Expanding populations into new areas will be particularly dependent on dispersal flows, particularly large freshes (LF1), BNKF2, OB2 and anabranch inundating flows (AC1).
+Ecological objective Important flow regime characteristics (Freshwater catfish, river blackfish) NF9: Increase the prevalence and/or expand the population of key moderate to long-lived flow pulse specialists native fish species into new areas (within historical range) (Silver perch) Flow requirements of riverine specialists are outlined for NF4.
+Expanding populations into new areas will be particularly dependent on dispersal flows, particularly large freshes (LF1), BNKF2, OB2 and anabranch connection flows (AC1).
 Complementary actions such as conservation stocking and/or translocation may be required to support these outcomes.
-NATIVE VEGETATI ON OBJECTIVES 15 NV1: Maintain the extent and viability of non-woody vegetation communities occurring within and closely fringing channels Non-woody, inundation tolerant plants occurring on the channel bed, banks, bars and benches require regular wetting and drying to complete life cycles.
+ON OBJECTIVES NV1: Maintain the extent and viability of non-woody vegetation communities occurring within and closely fringing channels Non-woody, inundation tolerant plants occurring on the channel bed, banks, bars and benches require regular wetting and drying to complete life cycles.
 Variable size and duration of flows including baseflows, variable size freshes and bankfull flows throughout the year will promote diverse communities.
 Regular inundation will also encourage a dominance of native species over exotic species, as the latter tend to be less tolerant of inundation (Catford et al. 2011).
 Increased cover of non-woody, inundation tolerant vegetation on banks is likely to stabilise bank material and therefore reduce the risk of excessive bank erosion.
 Inundation of banks during late winter and early spring by freshes and bankfull flows is required to replenish soil moisture to promote growth during spring.
 Prolonged submergence of some amphibious species (e.g. especially if there are continuous high flows during the irrigation season) may have detrimental impacts on survival.
 Small freshes in summer and autumn are important for replenishing soil moisture in river banks to promote survival and maintenance.
-NV2: Maintain the extent and viability of non-woody vegetation communities occurring in wetlands Anabranch connecting flows, overbank and floodplain wetland inundating flows (OB1-4, AC1): to inundate anabranches, floodplains and wetlands to inundate habitat for two to eight months are required to support non-woody, inundation tolerant vegetation. and on floodplains Large freshes (LF1) and Anabranch connections (AC1): will support non-woody wetland vegetation instream and in some low-lying wetlands with low commence to flow thresholds.
-The required duration and frequency vary widely by species.
-Highly water-dependent, amphibious species such as water couch, spike-rush, and cumbungi require inundation for five to eight months, eight to 10 years in 10.
-The
+NV2: Maintain the extent and viability of non-woody vegetation communities occurring in wetlands and on floodplains Anabranch connecting flows, overbank and floodplain wetland inundating flows (OB1-4, AC1): to inundate anabranches, floodplains and wetlands to inundate habitat for two to eight months are required to support non-woody, inundation tolerant vegetation.

-15 Important flow regime characteristics for all native vegetation objectives are based on Bowen, S. pers.
+&lt;sup>15 Important flow regime characteristics for all native vegetation objectives are based on Bowen, S. pers.
 Comm.; Cassanova 2015; Roberts & Marston 2011; Roberts & Marston 2000; and Rogers & Ralph 2011.